matthew7j2014/pokemon-5e/campaign.md

 *What emerges is unmistakably Mewtwo, but different.
 Violet energy courses through crystalline cables fused to its body.
 Its eyes burn with the cold fire of the Aether Eye fragments.*

+**The Moral Test:**

+*But then you notice movement in the shadows behind Wavelength.
+A small form—an Eevee—trapped in a crystalline cage that pulses with the same violet energy as the Aether Eye fragment.
+The little Pokemon is conscious but clearly in distress, its fur standing on end as the cage's energy crackles around it.*

+*Wavelength notices your attention and smiles coldly.
+"Ah yes, our next test subject.
+This little one has shown remarkable resistance to synchronization—much like yourselves.
+We're quite curious to see what makes it so... stubborn."*

+*The Eevee's eyes meet yours—frightened but defiant.
+It's positioned directly between you and Wavelength, close enough to reach if someone were brave enough to try, but doing so would mean turning their back on Mewtwo.*

+*Wavelength gestures casually behind the party.
+"Oh, and before we begin properly..."
+A section of the ancient stone wall grinds open, revealing a narrow tunnel that leads upward toward fresh air.
+"That leads directly to the surface.
+You're free to leave at any time.
+I'm not unreasonable."
+Her smile is cold as steel.
+"The choice, as always, is yours."*

 **Wavelength's Explanation:**
 *"Beautiful, isn't it?
 No more conflict between trainer and Pokemon.
 No more misunderstanding.
 Perfect unity of purpose.
 Which brings us to why you're really here - your resistance to sync technology is remarkable.
-We simply must understand how it works."*
+We simply must understand how it works.
+You may go.

-**The Demonstration of Power:**

-**Round 1 - Casual Dominance:**
-- Mewtwo doesn't move from its position
-- Psychic attacks hit the entire party simultaneously
-- Party Pokemon are lifted helplessly into the air
-- *"This is approximately 15% of its capability."*

-**Round 2 - If They Continue Fighting:**
-- Mewtwo takes control of party Pokemon mid-battle
-- *"Your Pokemon fight beautifully... for me now."*
-- Environmental destruction from psychic pressure
-- *"Shall we increase to 30%?"*

-**The Mercy:**
-*Wavelength raises her hand.
-"Enough.
-I think they understand."
-Mewtwo's grip loosens slightly.
-"You have two choices.
-Leave now with this knowledge, or I demonstrate what 100% looks like.

-**The Parting Message:**
-*"You may go.
 In fact, I insist.
 Mewtwo will not concede.
 Tell the League what you've seen here.
 Tell them about Mewtwo.
 Tell them that Mt.
 Moon was just the prototype."
 She smiles coldly.
 "Phase 2 begins soon.
 I do hope they're prepared."*

-**Consequences of the "Defeat":**
-- **Intelligence gained** - scope of Rocket's true plan revealed
-- **Personal failure** - couldn't save captured Pokemon or stop the operation
-- **Urgency created** - "Phase 2" begins soon
-- **Power demonstrated** - party realizes they need help from League
+**Player Choice Point:**
+The party can choose to:
+1. **Take the escape tunnel immediately** (safe but abandons Eevee completely)
+2. **Attempt to rescue Eevee** (risky but heroic)
+3. **Focus on Mewtwo threat** (engage but abandon Eevee)
+4. **Try to rescue Eevee AND escape** (extremely difficult but saves everyone)
+5. **Try to rescue Eevee AND fight** (heroic but nearly impossible)

+**If They Attempt Eevee Rescue:**
-- **Psychological impact** - they were manipulated from the beginning
+- Requires one PC to break away from the group
+- **Athletics/Acrobatics DC 16** to reach the cage while dodging Mewtwo's psychic pressure
+- **Sleight of Hand DC 18** or **STR DC 15** to break the crystalline lock
+- Mewtwo will psychically slam the rescuer for attempting it (**2d8 + 5 psychic damage**, **CON save DC 16** or be stunned)
+- If successful: Eevee joins the party as a grateful ally
+- If failed: Eevee is moved out of reach, Wavelength taunts their failure

 #### Campaign Consequences